Bob Peirce: Foreign Office career

 After joining the Foreign & Commonwealth Office (FCO) in 1977, Bob worked in a number of key positions.
-He served in Hong Kong (from 1979–80, then as Deputy Political Advisor from 1986–89 and finally as Political Advisor to the Governor from 1993–97), in Peking (1980–83), at the FCO in London (1983–85), and in the Cabinet Office (1985–86).
-He was Private Secretary to three Secretaries of State for Foreign & Commonwealth Affairs between 1988-90.
-He served at the UK Mission to the UN from 1990–93, where his work focused on Security Council issues, including Namibia, Cambodia, South Africa, Angola, Yugoslavia, Cyprus and many others.
+He served in Hong Kong (from 1979 to 1980, then as Deputy Political Advisor from 1986 to 1989 and finally as Political Advisor to the Governor from 1993 to 1997), in Peking (1980–83), at the FCO in London (1983–85), and in the Cabinet Office (1985–86).
+He was Private Secretary to three Secretaries of State for Foreign & Commonwealth Affairs between 1988 and 1990.
+He served at the UK Mission to the UN from 1990 to 1993, where his work focused on Security Council issues, including Namibia, Cambodia, South Africa, Angola, Yugoslavia, Cyprus and many others.

 In 1990, he was engaged by the UK's Overseas Development Administration (the predecessor to the Department for International Development) to serve as a consultant to the President of Uganda, Yoweri Museveni, on the organisation of the Ugandan State House bureaucracy.
 Bob was posted to the Royal College of Defence Studies in 1998 until becoming Secretary of the Independent Commission on Policing for Northern Ireland later that year.
 He left the Commission in 1999 and became Counselor (Press & Public Affairs) at the British Embassy in Washington, D.C.
 In 2005, he was appointed Consul-General in Los Angeles, with responsibility for a geographical region with a larger population than many countries.

 Hong Kong

 Bob was twice a member of the Government of Hong Kong, in the 1980s and again in the 1990s.
-From 1993-97, he was the Secretary responsible for Hong Kong's external affairs under Governor Christopher Patten.
-For most of the period from 1979-97, he was directly involved in the negotiations that culminated in the handover of Hong Kong to the People's Republic of China on 30 June 1997, as documented in Patten's books, East and West and The Hong Kong Diaries and other writings on the subject.
+From 1993 to 1997, he was the Secretary responsible for Hong Kong's external affairs under Governor Christopher Patten.
+For most of the period from 1979 to 1997, he was directly involved in the negotiations that culminated in the handover of Hong Kong to the People's Republic of China on 30 June 1997, as documented in Patten's books, East and West and The Hong Kong Diaries and other writings on the subject.

 The Patten Commission

 Bob was the Secretary (equivalent to chief executive) of the Independent Commission on Policing for Northern Ireland, established 3 June 1998 under the chairmanship Chris Patten.
-The Commission's report A New Beginning: Policing in Northern Ireland, released in 1999, was drafted by Bob and formed the basis of policing reforms in Northern Ireland following the 1998 peace agreement.
+The commission's report A New Beginning: Policing in Northern Ireland, released in 1999, was drafted by Bob and formed the basis of policing reforms in Northern Ireland following the 1998 peace agreement.
 It has been hailed by policing experts around the world as a seminal document for policing in a democratic society as well as a template for policing in divided societies.